This is our Frequently Asked Questions (FAQ) page. This page should answer some

 lift legs and body over a high bathtub wall, preventing accidents.

-This home has everything already installed and the cable T.V. is included.
-The private phone line and jack to the bedroom
+home has everything already installed and the cable T.V. is included.
+The private phone line and jack to the bedroom is in

 It is approx. $21.00 per month.